 People often find it strange that for someone who’s travelled so much I’ve never been to Italy.
 But in truth, there’s lots of European countries which I still haven’t got round to exploring.
 I guess when I was younger I would choose further flung places, safe in the knowledge that I had plenty of time to explore and that prices would be cheaper.
-But over the last few years I’ve been trying to rectify that and choosing destinations which are closer to home and I’m definitely hoping to do more of that in the future.
+But over the last few years I’ve been trying to rectify that and choosing destinations which are closer to home, such as our minimoon in San Sebastian.
+And I’m definitely hoping to do more of that in the future.

-Eventually we decided on the Italian lakes for a number of reasons.
+Eventually we decided on the lakes for our Italian babymoon for a number of reasons.
 We wanted somewhere relaxed, where there wasn’t too much to do and we wouldn’t feel bad just sitting in coffee shops or lying on the beach all day.
 That instantly ruled out places like Rome and Venice, where I knew we’d be tempted to try and squeeze in all of the tourist attractions.
-We also wanted somewhere that was easy to access and wouldn’t be too crowded and hoped that by arriving just after the peak season had finished things would be a bit calmer.
+We also wanted somewhere that was easy to access and wouldn’t be too crowded.
+We hoped that by arriving just after the peak season had finished things would be a bit calmer.

-So Lake Como and the gorgeous Cinque Terre – which I’ve been lusting after for a long time thanks to Instagram – became our destinations of choice.
-Adding to that a couple of nights in Milan, where we’d fly into, and our two-week babymoon itinerary was complete.
+So Lake Como and the gorgeous Cinque Terre became our destinations of choice.
+Adding to that a couple of nights in Milan, where we’d fly into, and our two-week Italian babymoon itinerary was complete.
 (If I’m being totally honest I may have tried to squeeze in one or two extra stops but Mr A, quite rightly, managed to rein me in!)

 We’re now a week into our adventure and having the best time.
 There’ll be lots of posts coming up about our trip in the next few weeks, but for now I’m off for another gelato.
 Ciao!

-Have you been to Italy?
-I’d love to hear about your favourite parts…
+Have you ever been to Italy?
+I’d love to hear about your favourite parts.
+Leave a comment below!